 Using the same glass data set from Exercise 1, we will fit a k-Means model with a user-defined number of clusters.
 Next, because of the randomness in which group centroids are chosen, we will increase the confidence in our predictions by building an ensemble of k-Means models with a given number of clusters and assigning each observation to the mode of the predicted clusters.
 After that, we will tune the optimal number of clusters by monitoring the mean inertia, or within-cluster sum-of-squares, by number of clusters and finding the point at which there are diminishing returns in inertia by adding more clusters.

-Exercise 4: Fitting k-Means Model
+Exercise 3: Fitting k-Means Model and Assigning Predictions

-Present x: Fitting k-Means Model
+Present x: Fitting k-Means Model and Assigning Predictions

 After the glass data set has been imported, shuffled, and standardized (see Exercise 1):